SilviH/sentiment_analysis/methods.md

 data points have to the same class (contains both positive and negative reviews).
 In the end, the algorithm can only assign one class to the data points in each leaf node.
 Future data point will be classified based on in which leaf node it falls into.
+##### Naive Bayes
+It assumes that the presence of a particular feature is unrelated to the presence of any other feature.
+For example, a fruit may be considered to be an apple if it is red, round, and about 3 inches in diameter.
+All of these properties independently contribute to the probability that this fruit is an apple.
+So it does not consider the vectors of a review (words) together but how they contribute to certain sentiment separately.